 The ovaries, fallopian tubes, uterus, cervix and vagina (vaginal canal) make up the female reproductive system.

-A hysterectomy is generally very safe, but with any major surgery comes the risk of complications.
+A hysterectomy is generally safe, but with any major surgery comes the risk of complications.

-Before surgery, you may have tests done to check for cancer, which could change your surgeon's approach to surgery.
+You may need tests to check for cancer and other diseases.
+Test results could change the surgeon's approach to the operation.
 Tests may include:

-The type of incision depends on many factors, including the reason for your hysterectomy, the need to explore the upper abdomen, the size of your uterus and the presence of any scars from prior abdominal surgeries.
-For instance, hysterectomies performed for endometriosis, large fibroids and gynecologic cancers are done mainly through a vertical incision.
+What type of incision you'll need depends on many factors.
+These include the reason for the hysterectomy, the need to explore the upper abdomen, the size of the uterus and whether you have any scars from prior surgeries.

-After surgery, you'll remain in the recovery room for a few hours.
-Your health care team will:
+After surgery, you're moved into the recovery room and then to your hospital room.
+Your care team will:

-An abdominal hysterectomy usually requires a hospital stay of one to two days, but it could be longer.
-You'll need to use sanitary pads for vaginal bleeding and discharge.
-It's normal to have bloody vaginal drainage for several days to weeks after a hysterectomy.
-However, let your surgeon know if you have bleeding that's as heavy as a menstrual period or bleeding that's persistent.
+You may be in the hospital for 1 to 2 days, but it could be longer.
+Sanitary pads can help control vaginal bleeding and discharge.
+You may have bloody vaginal drainage for several days to weeks after a hysterectomy.
+Let your care team know if you have bleeding that is as heavy as a period or bleeding that won't stop.

-During abdominal hysterectomy, your surgeon makes a vertical or a horizontal incision in your lower abdomen.
-A vertical incision (left) gives the surgeon greater access to your pelvis.
-A horizontal incision (right) follows your skin's natural lines, usually leaving a thinner scar.
+During abdominal hysterectomy, your surgeon makes a vertical or a horizontal cut, called an incision, in the lower abdomen.
+A vertical cut, shown left, gives the surgeon more access to the pelvis.
+A horizontal cut, shown right, follows the skin's natural lines, usually leaving a thinner scar.

-A hysterectomy permanently changes some aspects of your life.
+A hysterectomy changes some aspects of life.
 For instance:

-Other parts of your life will likely return to normal or perhaps improve once you've recovered from your hysterectomy.
+Other parts of your life likely will return to how they were before surgery or get better.
 For example:

-On the other hand, you may feel a sense of loss after hysterectomy.
-Premenopausal women who must have a hysterectomy to treat gynecologic cancer may experience grief and possibly depression over the loss of fertility.
-If sadness or negative feelings begin to interfere with your enjoyment of everyday life, talk with your doctor.
+But you may have a sense of loss after a hysterectomy.
+Premenopausal women who need to have a hysterectomy to treat gynecologic cancer may grieve the loss of fertility.
+If sadness or negative feelings interfere with your enjoyment of everyday life, talk with a health care provider.